Amwence/Certified-Cloud-Security-Professional-CCSP-/Storage - Responsibilities and Risks.md

 - Configuring secure access, whether private or public.
 (Identity access control and Access managment. e.g. who has access to what files, can they be changed, and some form of auditing)

 > In the cloud, the customer loses some control of the physical medium  where data is stored but retains responsibility for data security, and privacy.

+## Customer Challenges and respnosibilities without control of the physical medium

+Inability to securely wipe physical storage and possibility of another tenant being allocated the same previously allocated storage space.

+> Customer retains responsibility for secure deletion

+**Compensating controls** for the lack of physical control of the storage medium include:

+- Only storing data in an encryption format

+- Retaining control of the keys needed to decrypt the data

+(Together, these permit crypto-shredding when data is no longer needed, rendering any recoverable framents useless)